One scarlet pearl forms

 For much of my life I’ve wandered on a spiritual journey without knowing quite where to go.
 One of the paths I began to explore in the late 1990s was meditation.
 I took a Vipassana meditation class, read books, and occasionally pretended to be serious about it.
 In 2003 I began this blog in part because of this interest (and in part because I had a therapy practice), although in my “About This Blog” section I made it clear I was not a Buddhist, lest readers feel mislead or take issue with my less-than-Buddhist perspectives.
 Having plummeted down the path of conservative Christian fundamentalism twice in my life — and driven loved ones away in the process — I’ve been reluctant and cautious about further pursuits.

 In 2006, out of nowhere (and everywhere) a woman contacted me after reading my blog.
 She had read about my attempts to get pregnant, the miscarriages, the misgivings.
 She had recently published a book and asked if I would be interested in a complimentary copy.
 I said yes, although I couldn’t bring myself to read it for quite awhile.
-Once I was pregnant with Claire, I did read it, devoured it with gratitude and gusto, and I repeatedly returned to that book for comfort and wisdom.
+Once I was pregnant with Bean, I did read it, devoured it with gratitude and gusto, and I repeatedly returned to that book for comfort and wisdom.

 That woman’s name is Karen Maezen Miller.
 She is a Zen Buddhist priest, a wife, and a mother.
 I credit her with helping me remain sane and growing into motherhood.
-After Claire was born and began to exhibit colic, I was panicked and beside myself with agony.
-Claire wasn’t sleeping.
+After Bean was born and began to exhibit colic, I was panicked and beside myself with agony.
+Bean wasn’t sleeping.
 Hub was doing his best but he wasn’t sleeping either.
 I was terrified I’d do something wrong.
 Many emails sailed between us — me writing laments, she responding with love.
-And even though we’d never met, Maezen offered a gift: to come up one weekend and help out with Claire so Hub and I could rest.
+And even though we’d never met, Maezen offered a gift: to come up one weekend and help out with Bean so Hub and I could rest.
 We talked on the phone to discuss it, and it turned out that this was enough at the time; just knowing the offer was sincere and standing and hearing her voice in the wilderness helped.

-I’d seen Maezen subsequently three times; in 2008 she and her daughter visited me and Claire briefly just before Claire’s first birthday; in 2009 at the Mother’s Symposium and 2010 at a one-day retreat.
+I’d seen Maezen subsequently three times; in 2008 she and her daughter visited me and Bean briefly just before Bean’s first birthday; in 2009 at the Mother’s Symposium and 2010 at a one-day retreat.
 I read her second book.
 I pondered her thoughts about the importance of having a teacher.
-And finally, last weekend, I had my first weekend ever away from home and Claire.
+And finally, last weekend, I had my first weekend ever away from home and Bean.
 I drove to Sierra Madre to spend the weekend with Maezen and her family; I also attended a beginner’s meditation class and a dharma talk at Hazy Moon Zen Center.
 And there it dawned on me that I already have a teacher — Maezen! — and that without realizing it I’d become a student.

 It is time to commit.
 It is time to practice.
 So I’d like to introduce my new best friend, the “cushion of kindness,” as Maezen calls it.
 The technical name is zafu.
 And when I sit on my zafu, this is called zazen.
 This is where the revolution takes place.
 Facing a blank wall, alone, silent, counting my breaths, and being awake.